Scandic buys 43 hotels in Finland for $127 million

-HELSINKI, June 21 Sweden's Scandic Hotels plans to buy 43 hotels in Finland from Restel Oy for 114.5 million euros ($127 million), the companies said on Wednesday.
+HELSINKI, June 21 (Reuters) - Sweden's Scandic Hotels plans to buy 43 hotels in Finland from Restel Oy for 114.5 million euros ($127 million), the companies said on Wednesday.

 The deal will make Scandic the largest hotel operator in Finland.